DIGImend/digimend-kernel-drivers/README.md

 to the application documentation for instructions on how to do that, but in most cases it is enough to simply enable the tablet in the application.

+### X.org drivers ###

 By default, your tablet will be handled by the libinput X.org driver (`xserver-xorg-input-libinput` package in Debian, Ubuntu, and derived distros, `xorg-x11-drv-libinput` in Fedora and derived distros).
 This driver will support reporting pen coordinates and pressure, and some frame controls.

-However, it will not support configuring pressure curves, keyboard shortcuts for buttons on the tablet frame, or other advanced features.
-For that you will need to use the Wacom driver.
-To do that, make sure you have the package installed (`xserver-xorg-input-wacom` or `xorg-x11-drv-wacom`) and write the following to `/etc/X11/xorg.conf.d/50-tablet.conf` file:
+Some tablets, however, can work with the Wacom driver, which has support for configuring pressure curves, keyboard shortcuts for buttons on the tablet frame, and other advanced features.
+This driver package includes configuration enabling Wacom driver for tablets that are known to work with it.

+For those tablets, all you need to do is make sure the Wacom driver is installed, which is done automatically when installing the driver from the .deb package.
+In other cases, you can install the driver package (`xserver-xorg-input-wacom` or `xorg-x11-drv-wacom`) yourself.
+To verify that your tablet is handled by the Wacom driver, see if its devices appear in the output of `xsetwacom list`.

+### Enabling Wacom X.org driver ###

+If this driver package hasn't configured your tablet to work with the Wacom driver, but you know it works, or would like to try to make it work, you can write the following to `/etc/X11/xorg.conf.d/50-tablet.conf` file:

     Section "InputClass"
         Identifier "Tablet"